rcnsnr/about-me/README.md

 # about-me
 Hi There!

 I am an ICT professional and an engineer with passion of technology.
-Since 2004 I am learning stuff on a daily basis.
+Since 2004 I am learning stuffs on a daily basis.
 Currently, I am serving as a Team Lead SRE, and leading a team of 4 DevOps engineers and 4 Site Reliability Engineers.
 In this role, I manage the team, and participate in hands-on work alongside my team members.